Planet Labs PBC research snapshot

 Moat

-The moat is a system of coverage, archive, workflow integration, and operating experience rather than a single patent.
-A large constellation and daily land coverage create data density, while customer integrations and analytics can raise switching costs.
-The moat is strongest in monitoring workflows that depend on frequent historical comparisons and weakest where imagery is interchangeable or customers can wait for occasional captures.
+The moat is a system of daily coverage, archive, workflow integration, and operating experience rather than a single patent.
+A large constellation and daily land coverage create data density, while customer integrations, AI analytics, and sovereign satellite delivery speed can raise switching costs.
+The moat is strongest in monitoring workflows that depend on frequent historical comparisons and weakest where imagery is interchangeable.

 Munger risk inversion